david-garza/enterococci_prediction_analysis/Database/README.md

 ## Second Segment Suggestions

 - Dataframes:
-	- I suggest the datasets are further cleaned and investigated.
+	- Clean and investigate Datasets further.
-	- Decide which column to drop and whether we are combining these datasets in any other way.
+	- Decide which columns to drop and whether we are combining these datasets in any other way.

 - ERD and Database Schema
-	- I suggest we try to find a combination of features that make a combined unique key after further cleaning and investigating the datasets.
+	- Try to find a combination of features that make a combined unique key after further cleaning and investigating the datasets.